BUXTON FESTIVAL FRINGE - YEAR BY YEAR

 1985

 Johnny Dagger makes his first appearance on the Fringe with his slides and music in Kingsterndale.
-He will become a Fringe institution showing up every year except 2004, in which he has temporary venue problems.
+He will become a Fringe institution showing up every year until 2005.

 1986